 In case of accident or injury, the following person should be contacted:

 Name:

 Home Phone:

 Cell Phone:

 Work Phone:

-nsurance Information:
+surance Information:

 Name of insurance co.:

 Policy or group number:

-Are there any special health concerns or disabilities of which the college should be made aware?
-YES NO f yes, please list or describe briefly:
+Are there any special health concerns or disabilities of which the college should be m aware?
+YES NO ves, please list or describe briefly: ade

-Signature: Date:
+nature: Date:

-I have read and understand the above statements and agree to abide by them as written.)
+nave read and understand the above statements and agree to abide by them as writte en.)